bojanpopic/developer.joomlatools.com/framework/templates/overrides.md

 template files.
 The main benefit of this is that component upgrades won't overwrite your modified files.

 The template engine we use is similar to that of Joomla, but turbo charged!
-All Joomlatools templates can be overridden from within the active application template, and follow the same folder structure as standard Joomla template overrides.
+All Joomlatools templates can be overridden from within the active application template, and follow the same directory structure as standard Joomla template overrides.

-In order to override a component view layout, you must create a few folders and a PHP file within the active application template folder.
+In order to override a component view layout, you must create a few directories and a PHP file within the active application template directory.

-The folder structure is as follows:
+The directory structure is as follows:

 	/templates
 		-> template_name